apache/camel/MIGRATION.md

 Modularization of camel-core
 ----------------------------

-One of the biggest change is the modularization of camel-core.
+One of the biggest changes is the modularization of camel-core.
-In Camel 2.x camel-core was one JAR file, which now has been splitup into many JARs as follows:
+In Camel 2.x camel-core was one JAR file, it has now been split up into many JARs as follows:

 - camel-api
 - camel-base